patriciarrsilva/Digital-Campaign/README.md

 - download the zip or clone the directory to your computer and:

-  open the index.html file in a web browser (service worker will not be available with this method)
+  open the index.html file in a web browser (service worker does not work this way)

   or